 Learner Diaries: Reading, Stories & Vocabulary.

-7 thoughts on “Learner Diaries: Reading, Stories & Vocabulary.
+7 responses to “Learner Diaries: Reading, Stories & Vocabulary.”

 I really enjoyed reading a teacher speaking from a student's perspective.
 Studying languages sure makes us see some things differently, doesn't it?